-27-year-old chess grandmaster Nils Grandelius has for many years been Sweden’s no. 1.
+28-year-old chess grandmaster Nils Grandelius has been Sweden’s no. 1 for many years.
 He became a chess grandmaster in 2010 and has been a regular on the Swedish national team since then.

 In 2015, he won the Under 18 European Championship and the Swedish Championship, as well as the Abu Dhabi Masters.
-He also shared first place in the Tepe Sigeman Chess Tournament three times (2013, 2017 and 2018).
-In the 2019 European Championship, he finished 2nd after Russian GM Vladislav Artemiev and in his debut in the A group of the Tata Steel Chess Tournament in Wijk an Zee this year, he finished in the middle of the field, despite being rated second last.
+He has also shared first place in the Tepe Sigeman Chess Tournament three times (2013, 2017 and 2018).
+In the 2019 European Championship, he finished 2nd after Russian GM Vladislav Artemiev.

 10 quick questions: